How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 The Problem?

-“I don’t understand,” the designer said.
+“I don’t understand,” the professional said.

 “For example, think of your friends like bold home decorations.
-I’m sure you know where to get or create the most frivolous ideas and designs out there, but you cannot recommend them to all your clients because each has their own specific needs.
+I’m sure you know where to get or create the most frivolous ideas and techniques out there, but you cannot recommend them to all your clients because each has its own specific needs.
 Similarly, extremely bold friends – like the ones you have – are not for everyone.
 It’s practically a fact of life that you must accept.”

-Subdued Indoor Design Colors Are Not Boring
+Subdued Indoor Colors Are Not Boring

 Having fewer people in your life can most likely make your relationships more significant than ever.